 - YorkU Tuition (amount varies, whether you are an undergraduate or graduate student)

-- Course Fee (include all in-country transportation, room and board, as well as park entrance fees that are part of course programs.
+- Course Fee (includes all in-country transportation, room and board, as well as park entrance fees that are part of course programs.
 Accommodations include a mix of homestays with local families, lodges and hotels)

 - Flight fare (York International provides an award to all participants to help cover this cost)

 You can enrol in one course or in as many courses as your program allows.
 The course fees are as follow (in Canadian dollars):

 - One course $1,300